it's a successful musical style, a culinary dish, a movie series, or a video game... if

 and other content added to the game, Namco kept the game fresh for years.

-Worth mentioning... with other competitors in the fighting game genre "cashing in"
+While certain other competitors in the fighting game genre are "cashing in"

 Tutorial modes seem to be another talking topic within the fighting